Murray River

-The Murray River (in South Australia: River Murray (Note: The naming principles for locations in South Australia issued by the Government of South Australia include: ... "'river' should be used as a generic term following the specific name of the feature – e.g. 'Onkaparinga River' – except when referring to the River Torrens or River Murray."
-South Australians usually follow this word order when referring to these two major rivers of the state.
-They may also do so in referring to the Darling River, the major tributary of the Murray, despite the Darling joining the Murray in New South Wales.); Millewa, Dhungala or Tongala) is a river in Southeastern Australia.
-It is Australia's longest river at 2508 km extent.
+The Murray River (in South Australia: River Murray; (Note: Historically, South Australian usage (for example, in legislation, newspapers, maps and speech) has been to refer to River Murray rather than Murray River, and similarly with the other significant river in the state, the River Torrens.
+This word order is not often followed in the other Australian states.)
+Millewa, Dhungala or Tongala) is a river in Southeastern Australia.
+It is Australia's longest river, spanning 2508 km.
 Its tributaries include five of the next six longest rivers of Australia (the Murrumbidgee, Darling, Lachlan, Warrego and Paroo Rivers).
 Together with that of the Murray, the catchments of these rivers form the Murray–Darling basin, which covers about one-seventh the area of Australia.
 It is widely considered Australia's most important irrigated region.

 The Murray rises in the Australian Alps, draining the western side of Australia's highest mountains, then meanders northwest across Australia's inland plains, forming the border between the states of New South Wales and Victoria as it flows into South Australia.
 From an east–west direction it turns south at Morgan for its final 315 km, reaching the eastern edge of Lake Alexandrina, which fluctuates in salinity.
 The water then flows through several channels around Hindmarsh Island and Mundoo Island.
 There it is joined by lagoon water from The Coorong to the south-east before emptying into Encounter Bay (a bay of the Southern Ocean) through the Murray Mouth, 10 km east of Goolwa South.
 Despite discharging considerable volumes of water at times, particularly before the advent of large-scale river regulation, the waters at the Murray Mouth are almost invariably slow and shallow.

-As of 2010, the Murray River system received 58 per cent of its natural flow; the figure varies considerably.
+As of 2010, the Murray River system received just 58 per cent of its natural flow, though this figure varies considerably.